What is Combined RAID - Nested RAID / Hybrid RAID?

 Limitations

-• Complexity: Nested RAID can be complicated to set up and manage, requiring high technical expertise.
+• Complexity: Nested RAID requires a high level of technical expertise and can be challenging to set up and maintain.

 • ...